PufferFinance/pufETH/docs/PufferVault.md

 #### Important state variables

 The PufferVault maintains the addresses of important contracts related to EigenLayer and Lido.
-The PufferVaultMainnet accesses PufferVaultStorage, where other important information is maintained.
+The PufferVaultV2 accesses PufferVaultStorage, where other important information is maintained.
 Important state variables are described below:

 #### PufferVault